NVIDIA-Merlin/HugeCTR/docs/hugectr_layer_book.md

 Parameter:

 * `ranges`: List[Tuple[int, int]], used for the Slice layer.
 A list of tuples in which each one represents a range in the input tensor to generate the corresponding output tensor.
-For example, (2, 8) indicates that 8 elements starting from the second element in the input tensor are used to create an output tensor.
+For example, (2, 8) indicates that 6 elements starting from the second element in the input tensor are used to create an output tensor.
+Note that the start index is inclusive and the end index is exclusive.
 The number of tuples corresponds to the number of output tensors.
 Ranges are allowed to overlap unless it is a reverse or negative range.
 The default value is [].

 Input and Output Shapes: